 Andrei Elinson was born on 19 January 1979.
 He has been Deputy CEO of Russian conglomerate Basic Element since December 2009.
 Previously, he was Basic Element's director of corporate governance and internal control, responsible for the development and implementation of corporate governance standards.
 Before joining Basic Element, he was a partner at Deloitte & Touche CIS, where, starting in 1997, he was in charge of consulting and assurance projects for Russian and international companies.
-Later he was appointed partner-incharge for Forensic and Dispute practice in the CIS.
+Later he was appointed partner-in-charge for Forensic and Dispute practice in the CIS.
 From 2004, Andrei Elinson managed the internal control and risk management consulting streams at Deloitte.
 He graduated from the Finance Academy of the Government of the Russian Federation with a degree in accountancy and audit.
 He is a certified public accountant and fraud examiner in the US, a licensed Russian auditor and holds a Certificate in Company Direction from the Institute of Directors (IoD) in the UK.
 Andrei Elinson was appointed to the Supervisory Board of STRABAG SE for an indefinite period of time on 21 April 2009.
+Andrei Elinson left the Supervisory Board of STRABAG SE effective 13 January 2016.
+He was succeeded by Dr. Gulzhan Moldazhanova.